 More

-Lotto About Photos Contact History Honours Garda Vetting Club Units Welfare & Protection Policies & Procedures Membership Club ShopThe first clubs to affiliate under GAA rules in Kildare were the existing athletic clubs at Monasterevin, Clane, Carbury and Kilcock.
+Lotto About Photos Contact History Honours Garda Vetting Club Units Welfare & Protection Policies & Procedures Club ShopThe first clubs to affiliate under GAA rules in Kildare were the existing athletic clubs at Monasterevin, Clane, Carbury and Kilcock.
 The Kilcock records date back to 1st May 1887 just 2½ years after the association was founded in Thurles.
 The club was originally called The Kilcock O'Connell's after the liberator Daniel O'Connell and the club colours chosen were Green and Gold.
 In 1888 Kilcock affiliated to the newly formed Kildare County Board for a fee of 10/- and played their games in the Banóg.

 Kilcock won their first Senior Football Championship in 1914 beating Clane 1-4 to 0-4.
 Kilcock repeated this success in 1917 beating Kilcullen by 5-0 to 2-1.